Panama spoils its visitors with cosmopolitan cities, incredible stretches of sand and wild countryside that is a gift to adventure tourism.

 But this doesn’t mean it’s only for those with deep pockets – prices here are cheaper than traveling in Europe, Canada or the United States, but a little pricier than Guatemala, Honduras or El Salvador.

-Fortunately, there are plenty of ways to save on food, lodgings, transport and excursions.
+Fortunately, there are plenty of ways to save on food, lodging, transport and excursions.
 The beaches are free, and there’s no shortage of outdoor activities in Panama’s extensive and affordable national parks.
 Here are our top tips for making your Panama adventure bueno, bonito y barato (good, nice and cheap).

 1. Visit during the wet season to start saving money